AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1.rst

 1. I really loved working with IceStick and APIO/IceStorm tools.
 It is a great platform for learning and prototyping.
    Hovewer, the number of exposed pins is very limited, and we hit the limit here

-2. Synchronization of the signals coming from outside of device clock domain is super-importand.
+2. Synchronization of the signals coming from outside of device clock domain is super-important.
 I had frequent glitches without it:

 3. Looks like the approach we used here allows us to connect around 50 microphones safely, and we probably need